Tired of protests, Venezuelans take politics to the beach

 But rather than leaving the inflamed partisan politics at home, many have brought it with them.

-The small beach of La Morena, about 25 miles northeast of the capital Caracas, is packed.
+The small beach of La Morena, about 25 miles (40 kilometres) northeast of the capital Caracas, is packed.

 While some take refreshing dips in the turquoise Caribbean waters, others relax with a beer.
 The smell of fried fish wafts in the air, and children roll in the sand.